-- Begin in Expert Mode of Photoshop Elements by opening up the BRM-VintageMusic-SyndeeRogers.png from the class downloads.
+- Begin in Adobe Photoshop by opening up the BRM-VintageMusic-SyndeeRogers.png from the class downloads.

-- Make a duplicate copy (File > Duplicate).
+- Make a duplicate copy (Image > Duplicate).

 - Close the original.

 Step Two: Lighten the Background

 Notice that the background is very aged.
 To make it usable for brush making we need to make the background as white as possible.